mudita/MuditaOS/harmony_changelog.md

 * Fixed the logic in onboarding screens
 * Fixed issues with file uploads with low disk space.
 * Fixed hard fault handling
+* Fixed meditation countdown timer when a deep press is performed

 ### Added